m-n/dishes/README.md

 DISHES
 ======

-Some simple read macros.
+Some simple reader macros.

-These are implemented as functions independent of the macro characters to which they might be bound.
-The library is called DISHES because a convenient way to serve this style of read macro is by using LAZY-SUSAN.
+DISHES exports reader macro functions suitable for binding to abitrary macro or dispatch macro characters.
+The library is called DISHES because a convenient way to serve this style of reader macro is by using my LAZY-SUSAN library.
+They are also convenient to use with the more popular NAMED-READTABLES.

 Favorites
 ---------